Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Business class deals pop up every so often — and we’ve found some great award prices and availability to and from Amsterdam this year and into the next.
+Great business class deals pop up occasionally, and when they do, we let you know.
+This time, we’ve found some excellent award prices and solid availability to and from Amsterdam for the end of this year and into 2026.

 Advertisement